Mid-Level

 3

-What does the editorial workflow look like?
+What does the editorial team look like, and how is review structured?

 ✦ Editorial — career progression and interview guidance based on industry patterns